 The situation changed suddenly in the nineteenth century with the industrial revolution.
 The presence of water and timber in abundance, as well as waterways that connected Switzerland to Milan, suddenly stole the area away from its marginalization.
 The first steam loom installed in Italy was built under the Napoleonic empire, right here in Intra (today Verbania-Intra), which was soon dubbed the “Manchester of Italy.”
 From that moment, manufactures multiplied for over a century and a half, attracting investors and workers.

-A new class of entrepreneurs was rising, partly composed of Swiss, Germans, English, etc., who wanted appropriate houses according to their condition.
 Taking advantage of the lack of population of the coastal area until then, many of these houses were surrounded by wide gardens, sometimes huge.
 This was such a trend that even the Mother Island was transformed by Borromeos, in the early decades of the nineteenth century, from an olive plantation into the present botanical garden.

 The increasing traffic brought a growth in the number of tourists, who found amazing the natural beauty and the weather of this area, making it one of the “Grand Tour” destinations in the early nineteenth century.
 This of course stimulated tourism, which during time became the main economic activity of various locations, among them Stresa, the best known nowadays.